Caning in Singapore: School caning

 Under MOE regulations, the punishment may be administered only by the Principal or any staff member under the Principal's express authority, usually the Vice Principal, Discipline Master, Operations Manager, or any other specially delegated member of the school's Disciplinary Committee.
-The offending student's parents or guardians must then be informed of the details at the earliest possible time once the punishment has been meted out.
+The offending student's parents or guardians must then be informed of the details at the earliest possible time once the punishment has been imposed.
 Some schools may seek parental or guardian consent before administering the punishment.
 A maximum of three strokes may be inflicted at a time, using a light rattan cane.
 The limit was previously six strokes before MOE reduced it to three strokes in 2017.
 The student may be caned only on either the palm of the hand or the buttocks over clothing.
 Although boys of any age from six to 19 may be caned, most recipients of such punishments are secondary school students aged 14 to 16 inclusive.

 A solemn and formal ceremony, school caning is typically carried out in a manner similar to the caning punishments administered in England before school corporal punishment was banned there in 1998.
 Some schools tuck a protective item (e.g. book, file, rolled-up newspaper, piece of cardboard) into the student's waistband to protect his lower back in case a stroke lands off-target.
 The student then places his hands on a desk or chair, bends over or leans forward, and receives strokes from the rattan cane on the seat of his trousers or shorts.

 Certain schools adopt special practices.
 For example, following English traditions, some schools (mainly all-boys schools) require the student to change into physical education (PE) attire for the punishment because PE shorts are apparently thinner than normal uniform trousers/shorts, even though the main purpose is probably to enhance the formality of the occasion.
 In some schools, if the caning is conducted in public, the student is required to make a public apology before or after receiving his punishment.
 Although caning on the palm of the hand is rarely implemented, one notable exception is Saint Andrew's Secondary School, where students may be caned on the hand for committing less serious offences while a caning on the buttocks is reserved for more serious offences.

 Based on first-hand accounts, the student typically feels moderate to acute pain for the first few minutes, depending on the number of strokes.
 This soon leads to a stinging sensation and general soreness around the points of impact, usually lasting for some hours; sitting down is likely to be uncomfortable.
 Superficial bruises and weals may appear on the buttocks and last for a few days after the punishment.